-Indications of the faculty's impact from their scholarly activities include the 9,000-plus citations of their work over the past five years.
+Indications of the fausty is impact from their scholarly activities include he 9,000-plus citations of their work over the past five years.
 Six faculty members have an h-index between the and hine.
-Sealit university, Ignation-focused publications and presentations are key to fulfilling the school's mission.
-Between academic year 2015-16 and 2019-20, SOM faculty produced a total of 159 Ignatian-focused intellectual contributions; 92 presentations and 67 publications (including eight peer-reviewed journal articles).
+Finally, as a least the scholarly activities include the 9,000-plus citations of the farmations and presentations are key to fulfilling the school's mission.
+Between academic year 2015-16 and 2019-20, SOM faculty produced a total of 159 Ignatian-focused intellectual contributions: 92 presentations and 67 publications (including eight peer-reviewed journal articles).

-business faculty, spanning every department, produced the 991.5 intellectual contributions11 identified in Table 2-1 since July 2015.
+business faculty, spanning every department, produced the 991.5 intellectual contributions identified in Table 2-1 since July 2015.

 Over the past five years, the business faculty (excluding the Public and Nonprofit Administration Department) published 176 peer-reviewed journal articles, not including the eight Ignatian journal publications - an average of three articles per business faculty member.
 The number of peer-reviewed publications, according to the Australian Business Deans Council 2019 rankings, are provided in Table 9.
-Speaking to the quality of these peer-reviewed business journal publications, 64.7% were classified as A, A, or B (based on the ABDC list); 37.5% of all peer-reviewed business publications were in A or A journals.
+Speaking to the quality of these peer-reviewed business journal publications, 64.7% were classified as A\, A, or B (based on the ABDC list); 37.5% of all peer-reviewed business publications were in A\ or A journals.